The kaffir lime tree grows 3 to 5 metres tall (9 to 18 feet.)

 The leaves impart both a citrus flavour and aroma.
 They are used a lot in Thai green curries.

-You can buy Kaffir Lime Leaves fresh, frozen or freeze-dried.
+You can buy kaffir lime leaves fresh, frozen or freeze-dried.
 Dried ones are sometimes referred to as “granules”, but that just means chopped and dried in this instance.

 In recipes, count each joined leaf as two leaves.

-When used in dishes that are simmered, you can just put them in whole.
-You're not meant to eat them afterwards, just discard before serving, or tell guests to leave them at the side of their plates.
-You can take a little nibble to taste it, it won’t hurt you, but a whole leaf will have you chewing away for a while.
+When used in dishes that are simmered, you can just put them in whole as you would a bay leaf.
+And, like a bay leaf, you’re not meant to eat them.
+Fish out and discard before serving, or tell guests to leave them at the side of their plates.
+You can take a little nibble to taste it — it won’t hurt you — but a whole leaf will have you chewing away for a while.

-When using dried Kaffir Lime Leaves, use twice as many to compensate for the loss of flavour in the drying.
+When using dried kaffir lime leaves, use twice as many to compensate for the loss of flavour in the drying.
 Rehydrate them first in warm water before using, or grind them up with a mortar and pestle.

-1 teaspoon of Kaffir Lime zest = 8g = the zest from approximately 1/4 of a Kaffir Lime
+1 teaspoon of kaffir lime zest = 8g = the zest from approximately 1/4 of a kaffir lime

-You can freeze whole Kaffir Limes in freezing bags for zesting.
+You can freeze whole kaffir limes in freezing bags for zesting.
 Just take out a frozen lime, zip off as much zest as you need, rebag and refreeze.
 They are easier to zest, too, when frozen.